 - Leaders of leaders – it is IMPERATIVE to encourage emotional capital growth amongst your leaders and executive teams.

-- Proper balance and wealth development of emotional capital builds a truly unstoppable and unwavering team.
+- Proper balance and emotional capital wealth development build a truly unstoppable and unwavering team.

 Now go out there and build your wealth of emotional connection and leadership influence!